-- Area 1, furthest west, is the Misquamicut area in the town of Westerly, from Little Maschaug Pond to Winnapaug Pond Breachway. - Area 2 is the barrier beach and property located behind it; spanning the towns of Charlestown and South Kingstown. - Area 3 is located at Matunuck in South Kingstown and extends from Roy Carpenter's Beach to Matunuck Point. - Area 4 is located in a small part of Narragansett known as Sand Hill Cove and is the eastern most study area indicated in Figure 1 below. - Area 5 is the low lying area surrounding Point Judith Pond indicated by the dashed line in Figure 1.
+- Area 1, furthest west, is the Misquamicut area in the town of Westerly, from Little Maschaug Pond to Winnapaug Pond Breachway. - Area 2 is the barrier beach and property located behind it; spanning the towns of Charlestown and South Kingstown. - Area 3 is located at Matunuck in South Kingstown and extends from Roy Carpenter's Beach to Matunuck Point. - Area 4 is located in a small part of Narragansett known as Sand Hill Cove and is the eastern most study area indicated in Figure 1 below.

+• Area 5 is the low lying area surrounding Point Judith Pond indicated by the dashed line in Figure 1.
 This area was added only after the vertical team advised analyzing the feasibility of a hurricane barrier across Point Judith inlet.

-Damage areas were identified based on elevation data, structure density, and discussions with town and state officials regarding high damage-prone areas and history of coastal storm damages.
-A key component of choosing the original study areas was USACE's ability to construct projects to alleviate coastal storm damage risk while contributing to the NED objective.
 Structures in the damage areas are generally single family homes in good condition.
+A more specific listing of structure types can be found in section 10 where the damage analysis is presented.
 The study area is generally flat with coastal ponds and barrier beaches along the shoreline.
 All four towns are in the 2nd Congressional District of Rhode Island.